MGS5 EV

 The MGS5 EV or MG ES5 in China is a battery electric compact crossover SUV (C-segment) produced by the Chinese automotive manufacturer SAIC Motor under the British MG marque since 2024.
 It was introduced outside China in regions such as Europe and Thailand since March 2025 as the MGS5 EV.

 History

 The model was initially registered to Chinese authorities as the MG S5, but it was renamed to ES5 shortly before its introduction.
 It made its official debut in China on 15 October 2024 and later started sales in China on 6 November 2024.

 Design

 The exterior of the vehicle adopts the brand's design philosophy.
 It features split headlights with an air intake, a split air intake on the grille, conventional grab door handles, silver roof rails, and the rear taillight bar mimics the front lights.

 The interior of the ES5 adopts a minimalistic approach.
-It has a 10.25-inch LCD instrument cluster, a 15.6-inch floating screen, and the gear shifter used for the automatic transmission is mounted behind the steering wheel.
-The centre tunnel has a wireless charging pad, a pair of cupholders and additional storage space below the console.
+It has a 10.25-inch LCD instrument cluster and a 15.6-inch floating screen.
+The gear shifter used for the automatic transmission is mounted on the centre console, along with a wireless charging pad (some trims only), a pair of cupholders and additional storage space below.